FAQs: Frequently Asked Questions (How Permisio Works)

 A: The easy way is to put an expiration date on your coupons.
 Each subscriber to your distribution list will show the coupon on their mobile phone to your store clerk.
 This generalized method allows your subscribers to share the text message coupon with friends and family, and encourage others to do business with you.

 The more sophisticated way is to use Permisio to issue numbered coupons unique to each subscriber.
 Each subscriber is given a unique coupon code, which they can present to your store clerk.
 After a coupon campaign has been created, you will have access to a redemption link.
-The clerk can enter the code as well as the mobile number on our redemption site with their own mobile phones to record the redemption of coupons.
+The clerk can enter the code as well as the mobile number on our redemption site with their personal mobile phones to record the redemption of coupons.
 This method allows us to assist you in limiting the number of coupons or discounts you issue, and to track the effectiveness of your coupon campaign.